(CNN) — The planet's most recognizable jetliner celebrates its 50th anniversary this month.

-The 747 has been a passenger favorite since being introduced in 1970 by fondly remembered airline Pan American World Airways.
+It's been a passenger favorite ever since.
 It's doubled as a flying White House as Air Force One, as well as being the setting for many a Hollywood airborne adventure.

 There are close to 500 of the big planes still flying, although many airlines are now replacing their passenger 747s with larger, more advanced, and more efficient twin-engine planes.

-The most recent version of "The Queen of the Skies" is the 747-8 Intercontinental, with new wings, engines, and technologies unimaginable to the designers and pilots of the original 747, which debuted almost 50 years ago.
+The most recent version of "The Queen of the Skies" is the 747-8 Intercontinental, with new wings, engines, and technologies unimaginable to the designers and pilots of the original 747.

 While its unique silhouette will still be around for years to come -- albeit in fewer and fewer numbers -- there's little doubt that the "Queen's" impact on aviation is as big as its size.